GitHub First-Time

 Use a Text-Only Editor

-If even one character is capitalized when it should not be, you will not succed at the Add Identifiers step.
+If even one character is capitalized when it should not be, you will get GitHub Errors.

 The list below indicates what you need to record (save digitally so you can copy and paste).
 Notice that some information is created in one place and used in another.
 The items in all capital letters will be added to the Secrets for your LoopWorkspace fork, so they are listed twice in the list below.